Prizren, Kosova / Kosovo - Things to Do in Prizren

 Getting Around

-Prizren's compact Old Town is best explored on foot, with most major attractions within a 15-20 minute walk of each other along pedestrian-friendly cobblestone streets and riverside paths.
-Local buses connect the city center with residential areas and cost around €0.50 per ride, while taxis are readily available and inexpensive (€2-5 for most trips within the city).
-For exploring the surrounding mountains or nearby villages, renting a car is recommended and costs about €25-35 per day from local agencies, or you can arrange day trips through local tour operators who provide transportation and guides for €40-80 per person depending on the destination.
+Prizren's compact old town is best explored on foot, with most major attractions within a 15-minute walk of each other along pedestrian-friendly cobblestone streets.
+Local buses connect different neighborhoods and cost around €0.50 per ride, while taxis are readily available and inexpensive (€2-5 for trips within the city).
+For longer excursions to nearby attractions like the Sharr Mountains, consider renting a car or booking a local tour guide.
+The city center is very walkable, but comfortable shoes are essential due to the historic cobblestone surfaces and hilly terrain leading up to the fortress.

 Where to Stay